idio-lang/DIPS/source/introduction.rst

 MIT's entry-level computer science subject from the 80s.

-Skipping the computer science bit, Chapter 4, :ref-title:`Metalinguistic Abstraction` implements a *metacircular evaluator*, the basic meaning of which is that if your programming language is worth its salt you should be able to implement (a probably weedier, much less efficient version of) your programming language or some other programming language *in* your programming language.
+Skipping the computer science bit, Chapter 4, :ref-title:`Metalinguistic Abstraction` implements a :term:`metacircular evaluator`, the basic meaning of which is that if your programming language is worth its salt you should be able to implement (a probably weedier, much less efficient version of) your programming language or some other programming language *in* your programming language.
 You use your programming language to create other programming languages.

 To be fair, no-one is going to get excited that we used :lname:`C` to implement :lname:`Idio` but there's a sense of "having made it" when